Part of the reason eating out is so convenient is because you don’t have to wash the dishes!

 Here are a few tips for becoming a sheet-pan recipe master:

 - Use aluminum foil, parchment paper, or a Silpat mat on the pan, and the cleanup will be even easier!

 - Pair quick-cooking vegetables and proteins together and slow-cooking vegetables and proteins together; i.e. you wouldn’t throw asparagus (which takes only 10-15 minutes) onto the same pan as spaghetti squash (which can take 45-60 minutes).

 - Use the time it takes to cook in the oven to make some rice, couscous or pasta on the side.
 I know… it’s one more dish to clean, but c’mon two ain’t bad.

 - Cut vegetables roughly the same size to encourage an even cooking.

-- For slower cooking vegetables, consider a bone-in meat such as bone-in chicken thighs or t-bone steak as to not dry out the meat by the time the veggies are done.
+- For slower cooking vegetables, consider bone-in meat such as bone-in chicken thighs or t-bone steak so as not to dry out the meat by the time the veggies are done.

 Now that you know all there is to know about making recipes on a sheet pan, here are 5 awesome sheet pan recipes we love!

 1. Sheet Pan BBQ Chicken & Sweet Potato Fries